-The Luxembourg range, initially produced for the public parks in Paris, and recreated by Fermob has become something of a legend in its own right.
+The Luxembourg collection from Fermob, initially produced for the public parks in Paris, and recreated by Fermob has become something of a legend in its own right.

 Its style is an emblem of French design – an expression of French culture in furniture form!
 Today, Luxembourg is a fabulous collection made from aluminium whose watchwords are lightness, joie de vivre and in addition, conviviality.
 Recently, Fermob asked Frédéric Sofia to reinterpret the legendary chairs and armchairs of the city’s parks.